Chicken and Stuffing Casserole

 - Gluten-Free Version: Use gluten-free stuffing and gluten-free canned cream soup.

 - Can I Make a Dairy-Free Version?
-Because there is dairy in the stuffing, soup/gravy, and the cheese, this will be challenging.
+Because there is dairy in the stuffing, soup/gravy, and cheese, this will be challenging.
 However, you’re welcome to omit the cheese and try to find DF versions of stuffing and soup/gravy at the store, though.